 MailChimp is an email marketing service you can use to design and send email campaigns and newsletters.
-Squarespace offers an integration with MailChimp through the Form Block, Newsletter Block, and checkout page.
-You can also use MailChimp's RSS to Email campaign feature to allow visitors to subscribe to your blog via email.
+Through our integration, you can collect email addresses and grow your subscriber list through any form on your site.
+You can also allow visitors to subscribe to your blog via email.

 This is a Premium feature available in the current Website Business plan and higher: